 NOTE: You cannot seek entry into the United States on an expired F-1 visa or J-1 visa.

-5. Verify the Other Information in Your Visa: If the F-1 visa or J-1 visa in your passport states the name of the institution you will attend or identifies the exchange program in which you are participating, verify that this information is accurate.
+5. Verify The Other Information in Your Visa: If the F-1 visa or J-1 visa in your passport states the name of the institution you will attend or identifies the exchange program in which you are participating– verify that this information is accurate.
+US immigration officials are not responsible for any issues that arise if YOU didn’t check to see if your visa stamp has the correct information.

 NOTE: If you observe any discrepancies or potential problems, it is advisable to visit the U.S. Embassy or Consulate to obtain a new visa.

 6. Plan Your Travel Dates Carefully: If you are travelling to the U.S. for the first time as an F-1 student or a J-1 exchange visitor, plan your trip carefully.
-Foreign nationals entering the United States for the first time under the F-1 visa or J-1 visa classification may only be admitted up to 30-days prior to their program start date.
+Foreign nationals entering the United States under the F-1 visa or J-1 visa classification may be admitted up to 30-days prior to their program start date.

 7. Carry Important Documents On Your Person: When you are travelling, you must carry some specific documents on your person.
 Do not check them in your baggage!
 If your baggage is lost or delayed, you may not be able to show these important documents to the Customs and Border Protection (CBP) Officer and, as a result, may not be able to enter the United States.